 Then, and only then, will that inexplicable, incomprehensible peace fill our heart.

-I can’t be there with Mom, though my heart cries for it.
-That cry will not cease, and I don’t think it should.
-But I do find comfort in knowing that nothing in this life, either good or bad, lasts forever.
+For we can find comfort in knowing that nothing in this life, either good or bad, lasts forever.
 And in knowing that the Lord — even in the darkest hours — is working for good.

 For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope, (Jeremiah 29:11).

-Yet God is still in control…and he has a better plan.
+God is still in control…and he has a better plan.

 Tough times come, and will continue coming.
 There is no way of escaping it.
 Troubles so tough we wonder how to stay on our feet and get through the day.